You are probably on this article because you’ve decided to take the plunge and start wearing some makeup.

 It comes in several colours; we especially recommend the Deep Brown shade if you’re looking for something that flatters dark coloured eyes.

 Retails for S$21.90.
-There’s a promotion going at the time of writing, click on the link below to check for latest price.
+There’s a promotion going at the time of writing, click on the link below to check for the latest price.

 SANA Super Quick Melty Gel Eyeliner